 - Data to Improve our World: looking at the application of data to real world issues, comprising the Decadal Programme ‘Making Data Work for Cross-Domain Grand Challenges’ and the Global Open Science Cloud Initiative.

 - Data Policy: promoting principles, policies and practices for Open Data and Open Science;

-- advancing the frontiers of data science;
+- Data Science: advancing the frontiers of data science;

 CODATA achieves these objectives through a number of standing committees and strategic executive led initiatives, and through its Task Groups and Working Groups.
 CODATA supports the Data Science Journal and collaborates on major data conferences like SciDataCon and International Data Week.